Battle of the Bogue: Background

 After the Second Battle of Chuenpi on 7 January 1841, British Plenipotentiary Charles Elliot and Chinese Imperial Commissioner Qishan negotiated the Convention of Chuenpi on 20 January; a condition of which was that the port of Canton (Guangzhou) was to be opened for trade on 2 February.
 However, no proclamation for the opening of the port appeared.
 On 11–12 February, Elliot and Qishan met again at the Bogue.
 Elliot acceded to a further delay (not to exceed ten days) for the treaty to be fairly prepared.
-Commodore James Bremer, commander-in-chief of British forces, wrote in his dispatch:
+Commodore Gordon Bremer, commander-in-chief of British forces, wrote in his dispatch:

 Suspecting warlike intentions on the part of the Chinese, Bremer sailed to the Macao Roads (an anchorage east of Macao) on 13 February to confer with Elliot.
 He found that the Nemesis was en route to Canton to demand ratification of the convention and had orders to wait until the night of 18 February for an answer.
 On the morning of 19 February, the Nemesis returned without a reply, and all doubt regarding the hostile intentions of the Chinese ended when the ship came under fire from North Wangtong.
 Later that evening, Qishan's and Elliot's intermediary Paoupang arrived in Macao in a chop-boat, announcing Qishan's refusal to sign the treaty and demanding ten more days to consider it.
 However, Elliot replied that fair means have been exhausted.
 Bremer detached the Calliope, Samarang, Herald, Alligator, Modeste, and Sulphur under Captain Thomas Herbert to prevent further defensive preparations.
 In response, a proclamation from the Lieutenant-Governor of Canton, Eleang, announced a $30,000 reward for the heads of Bremer or Elliot, and $50,000 for anyone who could seize them alive, among other rewards.